 Fallen spirits have full knowledge also about the music that man has made that has not pleased God (e.g. Is.
 5:11-12; Dan.
 3:5-7, 10, 15).
 They undoubtedly played a major role in the musical activities of multitudes of people who were destroyed in the Flood because “every imagination of the thoughts of [their hearts] was only evil continually” (Gen. 4:21 cf. Gen. 6:5; see this post for a full explanation of this key point).

 After the Flood, on a particularly sordid occasion, fallen spirits influenced people who had eaten meat offered to an idol in syncretistic worship of Yahweh to sing in a way that the Holy Spirit highlights by providing an explicit record of that singing (Exod.
 32:17-18).
 Because that singing was produced by demon-influenced people (cf. 1 Cor.
 10:20) who were idolatrously eating, drinking, and playing (1 Cor.
 10:7; including ungodly dancing [Exod.
 32:19]) in such an evil, uncontrolled way that even their enemies were ashamed of them (Exod.
-32:25), we can be certain that their singing to Yahweh was evil as well.
+32:25), we can be certain that their singing that was supposedly to Yahweh was evil as well.

 Fallen Spirits and Dangerous Music